How we built the RevenueCat SDK for Kotlin Multiplatform

 There are a few steps required to integrate the KMP SDK.
 The full details are in our docs, but here’s the gist:

-libraries you want to use.
-These days, you’re probably using version catalogs, so add them to yourlibs.versions.toml
+1. Start by declaring the purchases-kmp libraries you want to use.
+These days, you’re probably using version catalogs, so add them to your libs.versions.toml file.

-in your iOS source sets, as the SDK uses generated Kotlin cinterop bindings for native code on iOS. - Finally, link the
+2. Opt in to ExperimentalForeignApi in your iOS source sets, as the SDK uses generated Kotlin cinterop bindings for native code on iOS.

 Can’t wait?
 Head on over to our docs to install the SDK, and start earning revenue today!